 The Texas Prompt Payment Act

 Every claim is different, but insurers are required to be consistent when it to comes to their job.
 If you have filed a claim and received an amount of compensation, then you deserve to have that money as soon as possible.
 If you do not receive your payment, then the insurer may need to pay penalty interest to you and also cover your attorney's fees.
-The Texas Insurance Law also states that if an insurer denies a claim and later an attorney is able to prove that that denial was invalid, then the insurer may be still held liable for a tardy payment.
+The Texas Insurance Law also states that if an insurer denies a claim and later an attorney can prove that that denial was invalid, then the insurer may be still held liable for an overdue payment.

 If your case has been delayed in any way, our attorneys can help you take a stand.

 If you are dealing with insurance claim issues regarding tardiness or underpayment, then you want an attorney on your side.
-You shouldn't worry about the costs of hiring attorney, as the expenses may be covered by the insurance company after they are found guilty of the offenses of underpayment or late payment.
-Insurance companies that delay or deny payments can certainly be held liable for their offenses, and will have to pay penalty interest and attorney's fees if the court deems it necessary.
+You should not worry about the costs of hiring an insurance claim attorney, as the expenses may be covered by the insurance company after they are found guilty of the offenses of underpayment or late payment.
+Insurance companies that delay or deny payments can undoubtedly be held liable for their offenses and will have to pay penalty interest and attorney's fees if the court deems it necessary.
 You will want to determine whether or not the Prompt Payment Act has weight in your case by discussing this with an attorney.
-If you filed a commercial property claim, fire claim, life insurance claim, business interruption claims, or another sort of claim regarding insurance then there is a possibility that you will need to litigate when you are wronged by an insurance company.
+If you filed a commercial property claim, fire claim, business interruption claims, or another sort of claim regarding insurance, there is a possibility you will need to litigate if an insurance company wrongs you.